Bossza007/Bossza007/README.md

 As a gamer, I enjoy the thrill of competition and the joy of exploration.
 I believe that games are a form of art that can tell powerful stories and provide unique experiences.

 ## 🌐 Interests
-I have a wide range of interests, including politics, business, and engineering.
+I have a wide range of interests, including politics, sociology, and literature.
 I believe that these fields are interconnected and that understanding them can provide valuable insights into the world.

 ## 💻 Coding
 My primary language is python, with experience in C# and Javascript, and I enjoy solving problems and building solutions.
 I believe that coding is a powerful tool that can be used to make a positive impact in the world.